 - 1 in 3 teenage girls will be physically assaulted by a boyfriend

-- Domestic violence is the leading predictor of child abuse
+- Intimate Partner Violence is the leading predictor of child abuse

-- Boys who witness domestic violence in their homes are 1500 times more likely to perpetrate abuse later in life
+- Boys who witness intimate partner violence in their homes are 1500 times more likely to perpetrate abuse later in life

 - 50% of girls growing up in an abusive home will go on to be victims of abuse themselves

 Relationship and Gender Breakdown of Adult domestic Violence Victims:

 - About 1 in 4 women (24.3%) and 1 in 7 men (13.8%) have experienced severe physical violence by an intimate partner (e.g., hit with a fist or something hard, beaten, slammed against something) at some point in their lifetime.

 - An estimated 10.7% of women and 2.1% of men have been stalked by an intimate partner during their lifetime.